 - Get more jury verdicts and settlements -- both plaintiffs' and defendants' verdicts -- in spinal epidural abscess cases

 If you or a loved one has suffered a spinal epidural abscess as the result of a delay in diagnosis or treatment, call our experienced medical malpractice legal team at Miller & Zois.
 We can help you get the compensation you deserve for the mistakes that were made.

-Call 800-553-8082 today or get a free on-line case evaluation.
-There is no cost of any kind for this review and you only pay us if we get a financial recovery for you.
+Call 800-553-8082 today or get a free, no obligation on-line case evaluation.
+There is no cost to you for this review, and you only pay us if we get a financial recovery for you.